-The rumor, which we have already mentioned of the Emperer of Morocco-having declared war against Naples is confirmed, by the following extract of a letter from Tangiers, dated the 9th ult.
-"The Emperor of Morocco has just written to the Governor of the provinces and maratime towns. stating that, having made vain efforts to maintain peace with the king of Naples-having yielded, with this view, to the concessions which other Powers had solicited-and having even several times granted delays, without ever seeing the ratification arrive or even an answer from the Neopo-litan Government, his Majesty does not consider it just that the Neopolitans should continue to en-joy in his States the same advantages as friendly nations.
-He ordains, in consequence, that the Neopolitan flag shall no longer be admitted into the ports or towns of Morocco.
-This letter, re-ceived at Tangiers on the 4th of March, was kept secret till now, doubtless to retard the notice which the Consuls would give to their Governments.- On the same day the Emperor summoned the commander of his navy to Fez, and gave orders to arm and equip immediately a sloop and two brigs at Rabat.
-A few days after a similar order reached Lurache for two brigantines, and a report was soon spread among the Moors that these armaments of Virginia hath this enactment, viz.- That all meetings or assemblages of slaves or free negroes or mulatros mixing slaves or free negroes or mulatros mixing armed vessels out to sea, they would amount to ten or twelve, including five gunboats, in bad condition, now at Tangiers.
-It is doubted whether the government will succeed in doing this; but it might still send out several light vessels filled with brigands, who, by their numbers, would be alarming to the trading vessels they might surprise.- Not meeting with Neapolitans, these pirates might insult other flags, unless care be taken to prevent it."-Galignani.
+The rumor, which we have already mentioned of the Emperor of Morocco-having declared war against Naples is confirmed, by the following extract of a letter from Tangiers, dated the 9th ult.: The Emperor of Morocco has just written to the Governor of the provinces and maratime towns, stating that, having made vain efforts to maintain peace with the king of Naples-having yielded, with this view, to the concessions which other Powers had solicited-and having even several times granted delays, without ever seeing the ratification arrive or even an answer from the Neopolitan Government, his Mujesty does not consider it just that the Neopolitans should continue to enor in civil pleas where free negroes or mulattos shall alone be parties, and in No OTHER CASES WHATEVER."
+Similar laws exist in several other slave states, and in one of the Free; but in the slave states where there is no express law, the same thing is sanctioned by the universal practice of the courts.

+The following are a specimen of the laws which check the upward tendencies of mind in the slave.
+The Revised Code soon spread among the Moors that these armaments were destined to capture the Neapolitan trading vessels.
+If, by prodigious efforts, the Government of Morocco should succeed in sending these armed vessels out to sea, they would amount to ten or twelve, including five gunboats, in bad condition, now at Tangiers.
+It is doubted whether the government will succeed in doing this; but it might still send out several light vessels filled with brigands, who, by their numbers, would be alarming to the trading vessels they might surprise.- Not meeting with Neapolitans, these pirates might insult other flags, unless care be taken to preven it."-Galignani.

-Soot Destroys Cut Worms.-Soot destroys or drives off from all plants of the cabbage tribe, from pinks, and from other plants, those common and veracious grubs of gardens, the larvæ of the moths of the family Noctuadæ.
-After being annoyed almost to despair, by the ravages of this grub, I resorted to the use of soot, and thus applied it:-- laid it dry, and near an inck thich over the ground. and had it dug in.
-The plants were then planted from 20 to 25 in a row, and so effectual was the such slaves, and to inflict carpon al punishment on the offender or offenders at the discretion of any justice of the peace, not their habit is to eat some nearly and others quite asunder, a little below the heart; it often greatly annoys the farmers in their turnip fields.
-I have annoys the farmers in their turnip fields.
+Soot Destroys Cut Worms .- Soot destroys or drives off from all plants of the cabbage tribe, from pinks, and from other plants, those common and veracious grubs of gardens, the larvæ of the moths of the family Noctuadæ.
+After being annoyed almost to despair, by the ravages of this grab, I resorted to the use of soot, and thus applied it:-I laid it dry, and near an inck thich over the ground, and had it dog in.
+The plants were then planted from 20 to 25 in a row, and so effectual was the soot, that instead of losing eight or ten plants in one row, as I before had done, I think I did not lose more than that number in a bed of 2 or 300.
+In the grub's attacks on plants of the cabbage family, habit is to eat some nearly and others quite asunder, a little below the heart; it often greatly annoys the farmers in their turnip fields.
 I have made use of the same remedy since, and have never found it to fail.
-Last summer I was troubled with the grub in a bed of pinks; then I made some soot water and watered the bed we' and the bed was soon freed from the grabs.
-The ecise mode was soon freed from the grabs.
-To ecise mode of the soot's action on the grabs I cannostate: but I believe that the ammoniacal matter which it contains destroys some, and disperses the remainder I shall gladly receive any information on this head. it would .- Farmer and Mechanic.
+Last summer I was troubled wer found it to fail.
+Last summer I was troubled with the grub in a bed of pinks; then I made some soot water and watered the bed we'll and the bed wis soon freed from the grubs.
+The ecise mode of the soot's action on the grubs I cannot state; but I believe that the arrange and action which I believe that the ammoniacal matter which it contains destroys some, and disperses the remainder.
+I shall gladly receive any information on this head.
+I have not found that the soot has injured the soil at all; and I name this because I have been told it would .- Furmer and Mechanic.